The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum: Methods

 \subsection{Multi-electrode array interface}

 All proposed experiments are built upon a multi-electrode array (MEA) platform, which provides the critical bidirectional interface for embodying the biological agent.
 This platform must be capable of concurrent, high-fidelity stimulation and recording from the neural culture.
 For simplicity and reproducibility, we assume a setup with at least four distinct electrode groups (A, B, C, D), which can be spatially organized across the array.
 Each group can consist of one or more electrodes.
 Groups A and B are designated for recording spontaneous and evoked neural activity, serving as the agent's motor output channels.
 Groups C and D are dedicated to delivering patterned electrical stimuli, functioning as the agent's sensory input channels.
+However, the scaling of environments and the fine-grained evaluation of the world model ideally require more advanced interfaces.
+These include high-density CMOS-based MEAs (HD-MEAs), which offer thousands of electrodes for high-resolution field potential imaging \citep{Remi2025}, or flexible mesh and 3D-pillar MEAs that achieve superior volumetric integration and signal quality with 3D tissues \citep{MCDONALD2023115223}.
 This architecture forms the physical link between the virtual environment and the biological substrate.